AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 ### Settings Page

+Some settings are only available for premium users.
+{:class='card-panel warn'}

 You can configure many parts of the plugin features from the **plugin settings**.
-They are accessible within `Settings → Appearance → Material Theme`.
+They are accessible within `Settings → Appearance → Material Theme → Settings`.

 {% include figure.html content="/screens/settings.png" caption="Material Theme Settings v1" %}